 Despite its beautiful landscapes and proximity to the river Wye, there are no designated picnic sites or public access directly to the river where a canoe or kayak can be off-loaded or picked up.
-All current access is on private land with various levels of permission to cross it, most of which are un-signed.
-Two canoeing campsites are available to holiday makers, one at Bycross set out below, and another Preston Campsite on a farm adjacent to Preston-on-Wye Church.
+All current access is on private land with various levels of permission to cross it, most of which are not signed.
+Two canoeing campsites are available to holiday makers, one at Bycross set out below, and one at a Preston Campsite near to Preston-on-Wye Church.